thorhalbert/VRWorlds-Lib3DOM/Common/KudoProtocol.md

 Looking very hard at: https://github.com/ory - Might use just for OAUTH2, or maybe even for a lot more of the Kudo Server

+# Kudo functions

+## Authenticate Self

+Prove that the Kudo Server is who it says it is, since we have no heirarchy of trust.
+A Kudo server's value only exists because of it's reputation.

+It seems like, to me, that the identity over time of the Kudo server is basically the hash of it's public key.
+The server should be able to sign something to prove that it owns that public key.

+Actually I think this may simply be enough to have them encrypt a challenge, which would be decrypted by the public key.

+## Authenticate Avatar Server and log-in an Avatar

+Server authentication might not be any effort.
+If our server has a cert that is signed by our Kudo CA, then we might be able to trust that it is who it says it is.

+## Authenticate World Server and log in Avatar via a Pass
+## Validate a Kudo - permit maintenance of Kudos (with possible Revocation)
+## Authenticate an Entity Server

+## Act as CA for itself, Avatars and their Aspects, Worlds, and Entity Servers

+## Kudo-like objects
+### Passes (permission to enter parts of a world) - this is basically Authorization
+### Grants - permission to borrow an Entity Instance (take it out of a world and monopolize it)
+### Deeds - permanent ownership of an Entity Instance